-The dashboard examples in this section are designed to provide ideas for setting up dashboards for your organization.
+The business dashboard examples in this section are designed to provide ideas for setting up KPI reports for your organization.
 Each example has been curated by the Klipfolio team based on more than 15 years in the data and analytics space.

 An Executive Dashboard is a reporting tool that provides a visual display of organizational KPIs, metrics, and data.
 The objective of executive dashboards is to give CEOs an at-a-glance visibility into business performance across all units and projects.

 Sales teams operate in a fast-paced, target-oriented environment.
 Ask any sales person and she’ll know exactly how she’s performing that month – and whether she’ll hit her sales target.
 Sales Dashboards provide an at-a-glance window into your team’s performance so you can help your organization crush its revenue targets.